 Goal-driven models of the primate dorsal pathway

 Mineault et al. (2021).
-Super excited we got this accepted as a spotlight in NeurIPS this year.
+Excited that we got this accepted as a spotlight in NeurIPS this year.
 As I’ve discussed previously, ventral stream neurons are selective for shape.
 However, there’s an entirely separate stream, the dorsal stream, which is highly sensitive to motion.
 How does that work?
 I compared a number of supervised 3d (spacetime) networks to different dorsal stream areas and found that they could not account for the responses of single neurons in non-human primates.
-Taking the task-driven paradigm at face value, we asked: what kind of task would create the kinds of representations we see in the dorsal stream?
-I rigged up a pretext task in which an agent moving about in the world must determine the parameters of its self-motion from the patterns of images falling on its retina.
-This was super fun to program in Airsim, which is an Unreal-based simulation engine for drones.
+Taking the task-driven paradigm at face value, we asked: what kind of task would create the representations we see in the dorsal stream?
+I trained a network to estimate the parameters of the self-motion of an agent from the patterns of images falling on its retina.
+Image sequences were generated in Airsim, an Unreal-based simulation engine for drones (below).

 The resulting network looked a lot like the dorsal stream, and this was true both qualitatively and quantitatively.
-Now, the training of this model is supervised, but from the agent’s perspective it’s self-supervised, multimodal learning: the agent learns to predict the parameters of its self-motion (vestibular, efference copy) from another modality (vision).
-That’s potentially biologically plausible (NHP experiments to follow).
+The model recapitulated the hierarchy of the dorsal stream (direction selective cells, pattern cells, optic flow cells), while also predicted biological neural responses better.
+Now, the training of this model is supervised, but from the agent’s perspective, it’s self-supervised, multimodal learning.
+The agent learns to predict the parameters of its self-motion (vestibular, efference copy) from another modality (vision).
+That’s potentially biologically plausible, something we’ll be able to verify in NHP experiments to follow.

 The functional specialization of visual cortex emerges from training parallel pathways with self-supervised predictive learning

 Bakhtiari et al. (2021).
-Very happy that we got not one but two spotlights in NeurIPS this year, Shahab really knocked it out of the park with this one!
+This was our second spotlight in NeurIPS this year – I am very grateful to Shahab, who really outdid himself with this one!
 Mammals have both dorsal- and ventral-like streams, whether it’s humans, non-human primates or mice.
 Can one artificial neural network explain both?
 Shahab used a contrastive predictive coding (CPC) network trained on movie clips and found that, with two separate parallel pathways, the network self-organized into a dorsal and a ventral stream.
 The dorsal stream pathway provided a nice match to mice dorsal areas, and the ventral stream was well matched to ventral stream.
 What’s more, networks trained with supervision, or networks with just one pathway did not match the brain of mice.
 I think it’s a very nice embodiment of the idea that with anatomical priors and a sprinkling of self-supervision, the brain can bootstrap itself into existence.